paspf/RDM53-1/README.md

 ## Setup Wi-Fi
 The Wi-Fi network is configured in the mainUSR.h file.
 The defined network type (Home/Enterprise) as well as the login data can be viewed here.

+## Our Setup
+The folder RDM contains the main project created with Visual Studio Code and PlatformIO.
+The Folder ArduinoSpeedSensor contains some software for testing the speed sensors.
+This software is not required for the main project.
+The Folder MagneticCalibration contains a MATLAB tool, which can be used to calibrate the MPU9250.

 ## Communicate with the RDM53
 Commands can be transmitted to the RDM53 via serial connection and as well via Websockets.
 The binary stream is set as follows:
 ![Alt text](Images/protocol.png?raw=true "RDM53 Protocol")